 The total length of Copacabana Beach is 4 Km. long (2.5 Miles).

 and is probably best known for its New Year's Eve celebrations.
 Every year thousands line the beach to watch superb fireworks to welcome the new year.
 Most people will wear white and party till early morning and watch the sunrise!

-In 1994, for New Year's Eve, Rod Stewart played the concert with the largest crowd ever with 3.5 million people attending the concert on Copa Beach!
-Other major concerts played on this beach were those of The Rolling Stones with 1.3 million fans, Lenny Kravits with 400,000 fans!
+In 1994, for New Year's Eve, Rod Stewart played the concert with the largest crowd ever with 3.5 million people attending the concert on Copacabana Beach!
+Other major concerts played on this beach were those of The Rolling Stones with 1.3 million fans, Lenny Kravitz with 400,000 fans!

 On Sundays the main roads by the beach are closed for shopping!
 You will find vendors of every sort selling their wares along the beach!

 A small fishing village is located at Postos 6 where you may purchase fresh fish from the local fishermen.

 Copacabana Beach is not known for its surfing.
 Other less crowded beaches may provide a better venue for surfing enthusiasts.